Why Pregnant Couples Should Totally Have Sex (And How To Do It Well!)

 Jawed-Wessel says experts are seeing a "disconnect" between what the doctor prescribes and the negative attitudes couples have about pregnant sex because of myths about the potential risk of either compromising the pregnancy or harming the fetus directly.

-For the record, there is little evidence to prove sex can induce a miscarriage, and experts say it's highly unlikely.
+For the record, there is little evidence to prove sex can induce pregnancy loss, and experts say it's highly unlikely.
 Doctors do suggest patients with very specific medical issues—such as placenta previa (when the placenta covers all or part of the uterus), and cervical insufficiency (when a woman's cervix is weak and dilates too early in the pregnancy)—abstain from sex during their pregnancy.
 For the average pregnant person who isn't experiencing a high-risk or abnormal pregnancy?
 As long as your doctor says it's safe, you're good to go.

 And yet many couples are still apprehensive or just unable to shake off the fear of doing damage to their future baby.